Malpur, SBS Nagar

-Malpur is a village in Shaheed Bhagat Singh Nagar district of Punjab State, India.
+Malpur Arkan is a village in Shaheed Bhagat Singh Nagar district of Punjab State, India.
 It is located 7.9 km away from sub post office Banga, 9.3 km from Nawanshahr, 11.2 km from district headquarter Shaheed Bhagat Singh Nagar and 96.7 km from state capital Chandigarh.
 The village is administrated by Sarpanch an elected representative of the village.

 Demography

-As of 2011, Malpur has a total number of 338 houses and population of 1683 of which 857 include are males while 926 are females according to the report published by Census India in 2011.
+As of 2011, Malpur Arkan has a total number of 338 houses and population of 1683 of which 857 include are males while 926 are females according to the report published by Census India in 2011.
 The literacy rate of Malpur is 78.23%, higher than the state average of 75.84%.
 The population of children under the age of 6 years is 167 which is 9.92% of total population of Malpur, and child sex ratio is approximately 898 as compared to Punjab state average of 846.

 Most of the people are from Schedule Caste which constitutes 48.66% of total population in Malpur.
 The town does not have any Schedule Tribe population so far.

 As per the report published by Census India in 2011, 554 people were engaged in work activities out of the total population of Malpur which includes 473 males and 81 females.
 According to census survey report 2011, 98.74% workers describe their work as main work and 1.26% workers are involved in Marginal activity providing livelihood for less than 6 months.